vmware/versatile-data-kit/projects/frontend-ui/shared/README.md

 # VDK Shared Components library

-This project implements common UI functionality that is used in the data-pipelines project.
+This project implements common UI functionality that is project agnostic.
-Everything in this folder is project agnostic and there is nothing data-pipelines specific about them.
 The hope with having them in a separate directory is that other projects might leverage them.

 ## Running